ariya94/Zabbix-iis-template/README.md

 then you must add this parameter to iis Item prototypes in Application pools discovery: AppPoolReq[{#APPPOOL}]

-I put The template in there if you want to use it.
+you can import The template in your zabbix server